Jaycossey/dir-create-bash/README.md

 ## Summary

 Simple bash script to automate directory creation for more structured pentest reports, prompts user for company name and generates nested directories for each stage of the report.
+Directory structure is based on HackTheBox's Directory list in GettingStarted/StayingOrganized module.

 ## Example Output: